mariovalney/laravel-keycloak-web-guard/README.md

 1. He's redirected to callback page and we change the code for a access token.
 1. We store it on session and validate user.
 1. User is logged.
+1. We redirect the user to "redirect_url" route (see config) or the intended one.

 ## Install